• Skip to primary navigation

 Jump to Recipe

-Did you know you could caramelize a fennel bulb with onions and have it turn out to be one of the most amazing dishes you've ever tasted?
-I didn't know cooking anise flavor fennel slowly with onions would magically transform the white bulb from ordinary to extraordinary.
+Did you know you can caramelize a fennel bulb with onions?
+It can become one of the best dishes you've ever tasted!
+I didn't know that cooking fennel with anise flavor and onions would change the white bulb from ordinary to amazing.
 This will soon become one of your favorite fennel recipes.

 Roasted Fennel and Onion in a serving dish.